BLSQ/iaso/README.md

 `docker-compose up`

 This will build and download the containers and start them.
 The `docker-compose.yml` file describes the setup of the containers.
-The web server should than be reachable at `http://<docker-host>:8080`.
+The web server should then be reachable at `http://<docker-host>:8080`.
 This also runs a [Jupyter](http://jupyter.org/) iPython notebook server at port `8888` that can be used for exploration in development.
 No local setup is needed apart from docker.

 ### Create a user